elrnv/flatk/README.md

 code and make it more reusable.

-# Caveats and Limitations
+# Composability and custom structs

-Composability is not well supported in stable Rust (v1.41) due to some missing features like [GAT](https://github.com/rust-lang/rust/issues/44265) (for more ergonomic indexing), [specialization](https://github.com/rust-lang/rust/issues/31844) (for optimizations) and [const generics](https://github.com/rust-lang/rust/issues/44580) (for better interoperability with arrays).
-These limitations make the proposed abstractons difficult to implement, optimize and use in some circumstances.
-As such this library will likely remain experimental until these features are stabilized.

 To enable composability, many behaviours of contiguous collections (like `Vec` and `slice`) from the standard library have been extracted into micro-traits (e.g. `SplitAt`), which need to be implemented for each new composable type.
-This means that users who want to wrap custom `struct`s inside types provided in this library will need to implement these traits manually.
+This means that in order to wrap custom `struct`s inside types provided in this library, the structs must impleent our traits.
 For instance, if a set of particles has position and velocity attributes, it may makes sense to store the attributes in a struct as
 ```rust